 Define your goals for each stage

-- It will navigate your team.
-When your reps see “follow up” or “make a call” tasks appear in their CRM, it helps them to stick to the plan and move through the sales cycle easily.
+It will steer your team.
+When your reps see tasks “follow up” or “make a call” appear in their CRM, it helps them to stick to the plan and progress methodically through the sales cycle.

-- It will improve time management.
-Tying due dates to time-sensitive tasks will ensure that they’re completed in time and not lost in the volumes of data.
+It will improve time management.
+Tying due dates to time-sensitive tasks will ensure that they’re completed on time and don’t become lost in volumes of data.

-- It will refine your workflow.
-The more guidelines you create, the easier it is for you to communicate with your teams and help your new employees learn the ropes.
-Nowadays, lots of experts are used to working with CRMs, so the more detailed your automation is, the faster your new team members will adapt.
+It will refine your workflow.
+The more guidelines you create, the easier it is for you to communicate with your teams and help new employees learn the ropes.
+Nowadays lots of sales professionals are experts at working with CRMs, so the more detailed your automation is, the faster your new team members will get up-to-speed.

 Select your team

-- Assign reps based on their industry knowledge.
-At Belkins, we pay close attention to our departments and their workload.
-Selecting the right rep for the job takes knowledge of every team member’s skillset and expertise in the niche.
-For instance, if we’re working with customers from IT, we assign them specifically to the sales reps with an immense experience of selling to the IT companies.
+Assign reps based on their industry knowledge.
+At Belkins we pay close attention to our departments and their workload.
+Selecting the right rep for the job requires knowledge of every team member’s skills and market experience.
+For instance, if we’re working with customers in IT we assign them sales reps with extensive experience of selling to IT companies.

-- Know your reps, know your clients.
-If our customer comes from France or German, we assign them to the reps who know the language for an easier and more natural communication.
-It has been proven that the customers are more eager to cooperate with the reps who speak their native tongue freely.
+Know your reps, know your clients.
+If our customer comes from France or Germany, we assign them to reps who know the language.
+Customers are happier cooperating with reps with whom they can speak freely in their native tongue.

-- Differentiate between experts and experts-in-training.
-Never assign your teams to the task they’re not ready for.
-We base our user-assignment system on skills and experience levels, ensuring that high-value leads go to the most experienced team members while our newest team members complete their training and go through tests.
+Differentiate between experts and experts-in-training.
+Never assign your teams to a task they’re not ready for.
+We base our user-assignment system on skills and experience levels, ensuring that high-value leads go to the most experienced team members while our newest team members complete their training and go through exercises.

 Automate your mailbox

 Since email marketing is our bread and butter, we simply had to mention it.
-You cannot just let your incoming emails disappear in your inbox and leave your metrics unattended, especially if you work in B2B.
+You mustn’t let your incoming emails disappear in your inbox and leave your metrics unattended, especially if you work in B2B.
+Why?

-- It hurts your communication.
-Cold emails are the primary mean of communication between businesses.
-From Fortune 500 companies to startups, all the greetings and value propositions are exchanged via brief, time-effective emails.
+It hurts your communication.
+Cold emails are the primary means of communication between businesses.
+From Fortune 500 companies to startups, most greetings and value propositions are exchanged via brief, time-effective emails.
 So, you must be confident about the quality of your communication.

-- It damages your sales.
-Imagine receiving an email from a high-value prospect but failing to respond to it in time because it got buried under other incoming messages and, consequently, losing a deal.
+It damages your sales.
+Imagine receiving an email from a high-value prospect but failing to respond to it in time because it was buried under other incoming messages and, consequently, losing a deal.
 The stuff of nightmares!
-Alas, it happens way too often.
+Alas, it happens.

-- It makes your brand look bad.
-Good timing can do wonders to your close rate and lack of it creates chaos that will be a pain to clean up.
-If your potential vendor keeps missing your emails, doesn’t respond to them for weeks or straight-up admits they cannot keep their mailbox under control, it will be a huge red flag for you.
+It makes your brand look bad.
+Good timing can do wonders for your close rate.
+Bad timing creates chaos that will be a pain to clear up.
+If your potential vendor keeps missing your emails, doesn’t respond to them for weeks or straight-up admits they don’t keep their mailbox under control, it will be a huge red flag for you.

-To avoid all these troubles, you should keep your email data close at hand and inject automation into your email sending routine.
+To avoid all these problems, you should keep your email data close at hand and use automation in your email sending routine.